hyongju/Polytope-bounded-Voronoi-diagram/README.md

 "demo.m"              an example

-"poly_bnd_voronoi.m"  main function that obtains polytope bounded Voronoi diagram
+"polybnd_voronoi.m"  main function that obtains polytope bounded Voronoi diagram

 "pbisec.m"            obtains half space created with perpendicular bisector of two points in the form Ax <= b

-"con2vert.m"          convert a convex set of constraint inequalities into the set of vertices at the intersections of those                          inequalities (by Michael Keder)
+"MY_con2vert.m"       convert a convex set of constraint inequalities into the set of vertices at the intersections of those                          inequalities (by Michael Keder)

 "vert2lcon.m"         used for finding the %linear constraints defining a polyhedron in R^n given its vertices (by Matt Jacobson                       and Michael Keder)